neurite/debian-setup/docs/0301-cuda-debian.md

 ### NVIDIA graphics Driver

-`sudo apt-get install dkms nvidia-kernel-dkms nvidia-driver`
+`sudo apt-get install dkms`

-The dkms packages are singled out to make it clear that NVIDIA installs into the kernel tree.
-They are actually hard dependencies of the `nvidia-driver` metapackage.
+The `dkms` package is singled out to make it clear that NVIDIA installs into the kernel tree.
+It is also required by other software such as VirtulBox.
+Thus locking it down as a manual install.

+`sudo apt-get install nvidia-driver` or `sudo apt-get -t stretch-backports install nvidia-driver`

+Stretch backports has a newer version of 384.11 vs 375.82 in Stretch.

+The `nvidia-driver` metapackage has `nvidia-kernel-dkms`, which should be installed or uninstalled together with other NVIDIA packages.

 In the end, restart to replace nouveau with nvidia.
-You will be prompted during installation if that is the case.
+You will be prompted during installation if a reboot is needed.

 ### CUDA Toolkit